-Education is a high priority for expats moving to Thailand with children, education is often a high priority.
-Unless their children are Thai, they won't be allowed to attend public schools in Bangkok – this may be for the best as they are usually are overcrowded, internationally uncompetitive, and teach only in Thai.
+Education is a high priority for expats moving to Thailand with children.
+While there are some excellent public schools in Bangkok are usually overcrowded, internationally uncompetitive, and teach only in Thai.
 There is, however, a host of suitable schools in Bangkok for expat parents to consider for their children.

-These schools offer expat parents all that they would expect of a good school, including high-quality amenities, a wide selection of extramural activities and highly qualified teachers.
+International schools in the city offer expat parents all that they would expect of a good school, including high-quality amenities, a wide selection of extramural activities and highly qualified teachers.